LucaB28/LucaB28/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning more pytest y playwright
+- 🌱 I’m currently learning more playwright and pentesting

 - 💬 Ask me about **Testing manual and Automation :D**